Mayor Scott Singer

 Government Roles and Committees

-- Board of Directors of the Florida League of Mayors
+- President-Elect and Board of Directors, Florida League of Mayors

 - Palm Beach Transportation Planning Agency